EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 (2) You may begin.”

-Proctor – Verbal Instructions: Read if the candidate has raised their hand to indicate they have completed the section before timing has elapsed:
+Proctor - Verbal Instructions: Read if the candidate has raised their hand to indicate they have completed the section before the timing has elapsed:

 “The candidate has indicated they have completed this section of the examination.